Emerge/level-subkey/README.md

    * loading: the object is loading from database.
    * loaded: the object has already been loaded from database.
      * dirtied: the object has been modified, but not saved to database yet.
+       * triggered the dirtied event, the operation is an object item(see batch): {type:"put", key:keyName, value:value}
+         on "dirtied", (keyObj, operation)->
      * modifying: the object has been modified to database, but not loaded to the object(affect the loading state to loading)
      * modified: the object has been modified to database(not affect the loading state).
      * deleted: the object has been deleted from database(affect the object state to destroyed).